neondatabase/website/content/docs/connect/connect-securely.md

 ### Connect from the psql client

 To connect from the `psql` command-line client with `sslmode=verify-full`, provide the path to your system root certificates by setting the `PGSSLROOTCERT` variable.
-For example, on Debian or Ubuntu systems, you can connect with `verify-full` by setting `PGSSLROOTCERT` to the location of your system's root certificates:
+For example, on Debian-based Linux systems, you can connect with `verify-full` by setting `PGSSLROOTCERT` to the location of your system's root certificates:

 ```bash
 export PGSSLROOTCERT=/etc/ssl/certs/ca-certificates.crt